Uartix Programming Language

 Throw Statement

-The throw statement raises an exception that can be caught by a catch-handle expression.
+The throw statement raises an exception, which can be handled by a catch-handle block.
+This mechanism is used for error handling in Uartix scripts.

 # Throw with string expression example.